Heating Element Care & Maintenance for Impulse Heat Sealers

 Reasons for Heating Element Breakage

-- Opening the sealing jaws before the heat impulse cycle has ended will lead to the heating element becoming dangerously overheated.
+- Opening the sealing jaws before the heat impulse cycle has ended can cause the heating element to overheat and weaken prematurely.

-- A foreign object becoming caught in between the sealing jaws will result in the heating element becoming kinked and permanent defects in the silicone rubber.
+- A foreign object caught between the sealing jaws can kink the heating element and permanently damage the silicone rubber.

-- Lack of insulation between the heating element and the aluminum heater bar will consequently result in a short circuit.
-This can be prevented by ensuring the PTFE covers are not worn out and they properly cover the aluminum.
+- Insufficient insulation between the heating element and the aluminum heater bar can cause a short circuit.
+Make sure the PTFE covers are in good condition and fully cover the aluminum heater bar.

-- Defects in the silicone rubber will result in uneven pressure being applied across the heating element, thus resulting in hot spots.
-Eventually these hot spots will cause the element to weaken and break, and hot spots will burn your PTFE covers, product and silicone rubber.
+- Defects in the silicone rubber can create uneven pressure along the heating element, causing hot spots that weaken the element over time.
+These hot spots can also damage the PTFE covers, burn the product being sealed, and further damage the silicone rubber.

-- Omitting or having defective spring-loaded terminal blocks will result in heating element damage.
-The springs are designed to pull the heating element straight when the heating element expands during a heat cycle.
+- Missing or defective spring-loaded terminal blocks can damage the heating element.
+The springs are designed to maintain tension and keep the element straight as it expands during the heat cycle.